SpecFlowOSS/docs.specflow.org/specflowaccount.md

 ### Do you have any further questions?

 We want to make the transition as easy as possible.
-If you have any questions or concerns, please take a look at our [FAQs](https://specflow.org/plus/documentation/FAQ/) or open a [support request](https://support.specflow.org/hc/en-us/requests/new?_gl=1*103mr8h*_ga*MTY5OTI0NzMxNy4xNjIyMDEzOTkw*_ga_BZ55XKTXC6*MTYyMzA1NjAyNS4zMi4xLjE2MjMwNTkxMzIuMA..&_ga=2.208090450.1114192995.1623048727-1699247317.1622013990).
+If you have any questions or concerns, please take a look at our [FAQs](https://specflow.org/plus/documentation/FAQ/).
 Are you new to SpecFlow?
 Start with our easy to follow [Step-by-Step Getting Started](https://docs.specflow.org/projects/getting-started/en/latest/) and learn how to setup SpecFlow, and the SpecFlow+ products.